A locally operated Z-Wave Security system makes perfect sense in security challenged world

 - Am I technical enough to maintain my own Z-Wave security system?
 (Spoiler alert, if you want off the grid DIY then you will need to have some technical skills or learn them as you go).

-You’ll need a Z-Wave Hub to control your Z-Wave home security devices
+You’ll need a Z-Wave Hub to control your Z-Wave home security system

 Z-Wave security devices can, and do, technically operate offline but they need a Hub to operate.
 How far you want to go offline will depend on the Z-Wave hub you choose to work with.
 We’ve already written about the Best Z-Wave Hubs but here are a few examples of hubs and how they operate: